How do you actually book flights with CC points?

 Don't have time for the whole thing?
 Here's a quick summary🔥

-- Intro periods up to 21 months
+- Up to 21 months interest-free

-- Earn 1%–8% cash back on eligible purchases0% intro APR on purchases and/or balance transfers
+- 1–8% cash back on eligible purchases

-- Reports to all 3 major credit bureausIntro periods up to 21 months
+- Reports to all 3 major credit bureaus

 1️⃣: Understand what kind of points you have